 Protected Landscape Area

-After the eruption, this new terrestrial area was occupied by vineyards that belonged to the Franciscan friars settled in the São Pedro de Alcântara convent, in São Roque do Pico village.
+After the eruption, this new terrestrial area was occupied by vineyards that belonged to the Franciscan friars settled in the São Pedro de Alcântara Convent, in São Roque do Pico village.

-In the vineyards’ interior and periphery are old paths that connected this zone to São Roque do Pico village and to Prainha de Cima location.
+In the vineyards’ interior and periphery are old paths that connected this zone to São Roque do Pico village and to Prainha de Cima place.
 There are also small stone buildings with wine presses and “descansadouros” (a structure where the grape-harvesters could place the baskets filled with grapes that they carried on their head, enabling them to rest, and replace the baskets onto their head afterwards, without any help), which are evidence of the local wine production.

 The access is made by an extremely steep slope determining that this landscape constitutes an amphitheatre facing the sea and São Jorge Island.

 Currently, it is an abandoned area where high vegetation hides the vineyard plots and with many wineries and wine presses.